sendx/sendx-go-sdk/README.md

 - **API key parameter name**: X-Team-ApiKey
 - **Location**: HTTP header

-Note, each API key must be added to a map of `map[string]APIKey` where the key is: X-Team-ApiKey and passed in as the auth context for each request.
+Note, each API key must be added to a map of `map[string]APIKey` where the key is the team api key you get via SendX dashboard and passed in as the auth context for each request.

 Example